peteryzhang6/Jar-of-Water-of-Life/JoWoL exp 1.md

 	- ash of cig for yin or death
 	- some air bubbles for yang or life
 	- the water used was not tap water but the old water made with oranges peels
-- I did cut the fruits is to avoid the pain of separation felt by the cells of the fruits.
+- I did not cut the fruits is to avoid the pain of separation felt by the cells of the fruits.
 - when will the water be ready to drink?
 IDK.
-I assume as the ezyme within starts to break down all the fruits completely and the water should shine a golden white color as Ra stats that 5D body survives on that of a nectar?
+I assume as the enzyme within starts to break down all the fruits completely and the water should shine a golden white color as Ra stats that 5D body survives on that of a nectar?

 # 10-22-2024 Tue
 - i see there are air bubbles attached to the fruits, which i assume is the oxygen, unlike days before i only had peels, and no air formed on the peel, which is dead water or idk.
 So the fruits are alive and producing oxygen.
-Within the sealed jar, the oxygen will be compressed into the jar alone with vitimins of that of water, then as i drink it, the oxygen will be absorbed by my gut, allowing better oxygen absorbtion along with the lung.
+Within the sealed jar, the oxygen will be compressed into the jar alone with vitamins of that of water, then as i drink it, the oxygen will be absorbed by my gut, allowing better oxygen absorption along with the lung.
 - 1747: the air pressure is building up and there are also bacterias forming of milky matter. the bacterias fall into the bottom. the lid of one jar is leaking water when i moved it and another is leaking air then i tightened it.
 - with the bacteria, I assume once the jar is complete, the water should reflect a golden color